rounakdatta/rounakdatta.github.io/src/content/posts/20240419122151-alexander_nixinton.md

 draft = false
 +++

-We are at yet another article about [Nix](https://nixos.org/) and an attempt is to put my two cents into why most people like staying away from it, why a handful are happily sacrificing their weekends over it, and why some blokes are just willing to silently ride the wave.
+We are at yet another article about [Nix](https://nixos.org/) - it is a casual attempt to walk you through how it is to use Nix everyday.
+I also intend to put my two cents into why most people like staying away from it, why a handful are happily sacrificing their weekends over it, and why some blokes are just willing to silently ride the wave.
 As the homepage says, Nix is both your programming language and the framework.
 The pitch is that if you're building and maintaining software for a long-ish term, then you'd like to minimize surprises and keep some old gears rotating as if for ever.
 Packaging using Nix sorta guarantees that.
 Yes, and the other niceties like being "declarative" are great, but seemingly many people don't deeply care about that.
 Ultimately I'm trying to rant here on how beautiful the Nix ecosystem is, and walk you through the possibilities that could get unlocked.

 As a long-time lurker on Nix-related blogposts on HN, I decided to give it a roller-coaster try last year by installing NixOS on my personal laptop.
 Well, while one can install Nix on an existing Linux/MacOS operating system as an application layer, however that path can be deceptive to shortcuts.
 I wanted to be true to the declarative and immutability properties of Nix, and therefore chose the hard way.